8 January 2014

 When You're Finished

-The steps mentioned above let you open a bean bag when you need to.
-However, it is important to remember to take the paper clip out of the zipper hole after you are done if the bag will be within reach of children.
-Suffocation and inhalation of the pellets in the bag are serious risks that have occurred in the past.
+The steps mentioned above show you how to unlock bean bag zippers when you need to.
+However, it is important to remember to remove the paper clip from the zipper mechanism after you are done.
+Especially if the bag will be within reach of children.
+Suffocation and inhalation of the polystyrene pellets in the bag are serious risks that have occurred in the past.